Spatial dynamics of flexible nano-swimmers under a rotating magnetic field: Analysis

 {\bf Swimming speed:} We now present expression of the swimming speed $V_z$.
 Applying the simplifying assumptions on the velocity equations \eqref{eq:Velocity} gives an expression for the forward speed, in $\Bo{\hat{z}}$ direction:

 One can also examine the pitch, the displacement per cycle, defined as $\Delta z=V_z\frac{2\pi}{\omega}$.\\ The {planar tumbling} solution with $\sin \theta_e =0$, gives zero propulsion $V_z=0$.
 By substituting the {spatial helical} solution into \eqref{eq:speed}, one obtains an expression for $V_z$ that only depends on the joint angle $\delta_e$, which, in turn, depends on the nondimensional frequency $\omega$.
 Note that solution multiplicity $s_\psi=\pm1$ for $\psi_e$ simply results in reversing the sign of $V_z$, so that solutions $\{i-\}$ are identical to solutions $\{i+\}$, except for swimming in $-\Bo{\hat{z}}$ direction rather than $+\Bo{\hat{z}}$.
 Figures \ref{fig:Vz},\ref{fig:Dz}, show the speed $V_z$ and pitch $\Delta z$ as a function of $\omega$, for both stable (solid) and unstable (dashed) branches of spatial helical motion (for $\omega<\omega_0$, the only solution is planar tumbling so that $V_z=0$).
 It can be seen that for the stable branch, one obtains maximal values of $V_z$ and $\Delta z$ for two different optimal frequencies, denoted by $\omega_v,\omega_z$.
+Using the physical parameter values in \eqref{eq:paraArt}, the nondimensional values of maximal swimming speed and pitch and their corresponding optimal frequencies from Figures \ref{fig:Vz} and \ref{fig:Dz} are obtained as:

+The values of $V_{max}$ and $\Omega_v$ are reasonably comparable to the estimated values from the nano-swimmer's experimental measurements in \cite{wu2021helical} ($V_{max} \approx 28 [Hz]$, and $\Omega_v \approx 28 [\mu m / sec]$, respectively).
 In higher frequencies, above the step-out frequency $\omega_s$, the {spatial helical} solution ceases to exists and an asynchronous solution begins.
 The asynchronous solution's mean speed and pitch continue the line smoothly from the synchronous {spatial helical} solution \cite{Thesis}.
 Furthermore, in \cite{Thesis} we also developed an approximate formulation of the helical motion using perturbation expansion at the limit of low stiffness, allowing us to obtain explicit approximate expressions for optimal frequency and swimming speed.

+{\bf Cone angles:} At steady-state synchronous rotational motion of the nano-swimmer, the constant joint angle $\delta=\delta_e$, cannot be directly measured from the video capture of 2D images of the experiments.
+On the other hand, the two links are rotating along a cone envelope centered about $\Bo{\hat z}$ axis, with constant angles $\gamma_1,\gamma_2$, as depicted inside Figure \ref{fig:DeltaStab}.
+These two angles can be estimated from the experiments' video movies.
+Using the nano-swimmer's kinematics in \eqref{eq:Rot1}, the expressions for these angles can be obtained as: